rmnfournier/compatibility-panel/README.md

 ```
 where
 all_reads_X is the total number of reads covering the SNP for technology X for individuals heterozygous at the SNP.
+There can be as many technologies as needed.

 ## Annotating SNPs
 You can then annotate SNPs using a class inheriting from `Annotator` class.
 Several implementations are provided in the `snpbias.annotation` module.